What is the COP26?

 At COP26 governments will be negotiating the details of a whole set of agreements, although these agreements will largely be negotiated at pre-COP meetings and conferences.
 We want to influence these negotiations and decisions both before and during the COP26 event so that governments feel the pressure to set the ambitious targets required.
 The first targets, to be set by the end of 2020, are the Nationally Determined Contributions (NDCs) which specify how much every nation will contribute to the required global reductions in CO2 emissions.
 This is now urgent!
 Between now and November 2021, governments will also be negotiating on the associated ‘rule book’ to ensure agreements can be monitored and are legally binding as well as agreeing the terms of compensation to countries unfairly affected by the emissions of others.

 To influence governments and delegations to make binding agreements, we also need to build public outrage at the poor commitments so far.
-To build public outrage we need to reach the as many people as possible around the world in the build up to COP.
+To build public outrage we need to reach the public around the world in the build up to COP.
+We intend to choose the easy targets to build mass outcry, so a left wing and center focus will be the priority.
+We will also try to influence the right wing or conservative population by highlighting how the climate emergency is threatening their prospects now and endangering their families’ security.
+The Covid-19 pandemic and increasing focus on climate change within the business and financial sectors should assist us in doing this.

 What do we need to focus on now?